 - Press dough into the bottom of 9-inch pie pan.

 - Chill in refrigerator for at least one hour.

 - With a mixer mix the cream cheese, 1 cup of confectioner's erythritol (Swerve,) and 1 tsp of vanilla together until creamy and fluffy.

 - Blend in the sour cream and heavy cream until it has a pudding-like texture.

 - Pour on top of the crust, and smooth out the top of the cheesecake.

-- Chill in refrigerator for one hour and serve.
+- Chill in refrigerator for 4 hours.

 *make sure to tighly seal the cheesecake before refrigerating for a silky smooth texture.

 Amount Per Serving Calories 436 Total Fat 42g Carbohydrates 5.5(net)g Protein 8.4g

 I love to top my cheesecake with a couple of tablespoons of homemade low-carb whipped